 Some dogs naturally love traveling by car: feeling the air right in the middle of their face, taking long naps in the passenger seat, and enjoying the view.
 If that is your case, congrats!
 You are a very lucky pet parent 😊

 But if that is not your case, and every time your dog enters your car is a nightmare (me!), don’t worry!
 There are many tips to follow before a ride with a dog that will help you make it a pleasant experience for everyone.

 5 tips to having a safe and enjoyable ride

 - Get him a dog seat: Just like the driver and the rest of the passengers, your dog needs to be safe.
 Especially if he likes to sniff and investigate every part of your car, a dog car seat can be safe, useful and comfortable.
 It’s pretty much like a bed on the go, only safer.
 You can buy one or rent it, depending on your needs.
 Alternatively, you can use a harness or a crate if your pup is used to it.
 Important tip: It doesn't matter how cute, fun or pleasant it is!
 Never let your dog ride with his head out of the window!
 A bump on the road or an unexpected turn can throw him out of the car easily and end up severily hurt.

-- Never leave him alone in the car: Leaving your dog alone in your car, or in a non-vented area as it can be highly dangerous for him.
-Not only because he might not be getting enough air, but also because the temperature inside can get either too hot or too cold, and your pup can’t turn the AC or heater.
+Never leave him alone in the car: Leaving your dog alone in your car, or in a non-vented area as it can be highly dangerous for him.
+Not only because he might not be getting enough air, but also because the temperature inside can get either too hot or too cold very rapidly, and your pup can’t turn the AC or heater.

-- Identify your pup: We can’t stress this enough!
+Identify your pup: We can’t stress this enough!
 Dogs who travel by car can get a little anxious, stressed, and disoriented from being in a car.
-They can’t possibly know where they are, so they need to carry their ID tag just in case anything happens.
+They can’t possibly know where they are, so they need to carry their ID tag with them just in case anything happens.
 Even if your pup is highly trained, remember a change of scene can make him feel lost, and he can run away or hide.

 What if my dog suffers from anxiety?

-Ultimately, if you are about to go on a ride with a dog, you should consider taking short breaks, every 3 hours or so, so you can feed your dog, and both of you can stretch your legs.
-You can also take some of your pup’s toys in the car, so he will be entertained and engaged: remember that a bored dog will create his own fun.
+Ultimately, if you are about to go on a ride with a dog, you should consider taking short breaks and pulling over every 3 hours or so, so you can feed your dog, and both of you can stretch your legs.
+You can also take some of your pup’s toys or brain games in the car, so he will be entertained and engaged: remember that a bored dog will create his own fun.